amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 - Update device attributes on the Netbrain database (plaform details)
 - Perform neighbor checks to ensure matching values (eg *K* EIGRP values, FHRP values etc)

+### Instant Qapp

+A simplified version of a full Qapp, you can drag-n-drop retreieval of data using the parser lib.

+You can setup alerts and color codes to help visualize the data for the task at hand.

+These can be saved into a regular Qapp for further reporting.